Shut Up and Dance (Walk the Moon song): Europe and Oceania

 In Australia, "Shut Up and Dance" made its first appearance on the Australian Hitseekers chart at number eight on March 30, 2015.
 The song made its official debut on the Australian Singles Chart a week later at number 58 on April 6, 2015.
 On its second week, "Shut Up and Dance" rose to number 41 on April 13, 2015.
 On April 20, 2015, the song entered the top 20, moving up 24 positions to number 17.
 "Shut Up and Dance" leaped 12 positions to number five on April 27, 2015, its highest charted position in any region at the time.
 On May 11, 2015, the song peaked at number three for two consecutive weeks.
 The song dropped to number 11 on August 3, 2015, after spending three months within the top 10.
 As of August 22, 2015, "Shut Up and Dance" has been certified quadruple platinum by the Australian Recording Industry Association (ARIA) for shipments of over 210,000 copies.

 In the United Kingdom, the single debuted at number seventy-five on the UK Singles Chart for the week ending June 13, 2015.
 The following week, it flew 67 places to number eight.
 The next week, it climbed three places to number five.
 On its fourth week on the chart, it climbed to number four, where it peaked and remained for two weeks.
 It spent thirteen weeks in the top ten of the UK Singles Chart, which were all consecutive.
 It fell out of the top ten on the week ending September 17, 2015, having spent just under three months in the top ten.
 It re-entered the top 40 at number twenty seven for the week ending January 7, 2016.
 It fell to number thirty one the following week, before dropping out again.
-It has re-entered on four different occasions since, spending 72 total weeks in the top 100.
+It has re-entered on five different occasions since, spending 73 total weeks in the top 100.